benediktbwimmer/ai-codepilot/README.md

 # AI Codepilot

-A powerful AI‐driven coding assistant that helps developers understand, maintain, and modify codebases through intelligent automation, natural language processing, and real‐time interaction.
-AI Codepilot integrates multiple specialized agents to analyze your code, generate updates, and review changes—ensuring modifications are accurate and maintainable.
+AI Codepilot is a powerful, AI‐driven coding assistant designed to help developers understand, maintain, and modify codebases through intelligent automation, natural language processing, and real‐time interaction.
+By leveraging a modular multi-agent architecture, AI Codepilot can analyze your repository, plan incremental code updates, merge changes, and even perform automated code reviews—all while you interact with the system through a modern, responsive Svelte frontend.

+## Table of Contents
+- Features
+- Architecture Overview
+- Prerequisites
+- Installation
+- Configuration
+- Usage
+- Project Structure
+- Testing
+- Contributing
+- License

 ## Features

+### Intelligent Code Analysis:
-- **Intelligent Code Analysis:** Automatically generate a repository stub to capture the structure and context of your codebase.
+Automatically generates a repository "stub" that summarizes the structure and key elements of your codebase by parsing Python, HTML, JavaScript, CSS, and Svelte files.

-- **Modular Agent Architecture:** Leverage specialized agents including:
+### Modular Multi-Agent Architecture:
+Leverages specialized agents for different tasks:

-  - Orchestrator Agent: Coordinates the overall process.
+- **Orchestrator Agent:** Coordinates the overall process using a set of integrated tools.
-  - Planner Agent: Decomposes user requests into manageable tasks.
+- **Planner Agent:** Decomposes user requests into actionable tasks.
-  - Coder Agent: Implements code updates based on the plan.
+- **Coder Agent:** Generates precise code updates (insertions or replacements) based on the plan.
-  - Merge Agent: Applies updates and resolves code conflicts.
+- **Merge Agent:** Applies and integrates code updates while preserving code structure.
-  - Review Agent: Provides automated code reviews and constructive feedback.
+- **Review Agent:** Provides automated code reviews and constructive feedback to ensure changes meet quality and style standards.

-- **Interactive Development:** Real-time communication via WebSocket with a modern Svelte frontend.
-- **Token Usage Tracking:** Monitor API token consumption per agent.
-- **Asynchronous & Scalable:** Built using FastAPI and asyncio for high-performance operations.
+### Real-Time Interactive Workflow:
+Communicates with a Svelte frontend via WebSockets to display logs, diffs, token usage, and to prompt for user confirmations or additional feedback.

+### Token Usage Tracking:
+Monitors API token consumption for each agent, providing detailed usage summaries within the UI.

+### Robust & Extensible:
-- **Extensible & Robust:** Powered by Pydantic for strong data validation and easy extensibility.
+Built on FastAPI and asyncio, with strong data validation using Pydantic, and designed for scalability and easy extensibility.

+## Architecture Overview

+AI Codepilot employs a collection of AI-powered agents that work together to process and implement your coding requests:

+### Repository Mapping:
+The RepoMap module scans your codebase, parses source files (using AST, BeautifulSoup, etc.), and creates a Python-style stub that summarizes available functions, classes, HTML structures, and asset information.

+### Planning & Code Generation:
+The Planner Agent produces a detailed plan based on the repository context and user request.
+The Coder Agent then generates code updates (in JSON) for the specified tasks, which are later merged by the Merge Agent.

+### Code Review & Iteration:
+If enabled, the Review Agent evaluates the proposed changes and provides feedback.
+The system supports iterative updates—if a review fails, the agents adjust the changes until the update meets quality standards or the maximum number of iterations is reached.

+### Interactive Communication:
+The backend communicates with the Svelte frontend using WebSockets, enabling real-time logging, diff visualization, and interactive confirmations for code updates.

 ## Prerequisites

 - Python 3.10+
 - Node.js (for frontend development)
 - API Keys:
-  - OpenAI API key
-  - Gemini API key (optional)
+  - OPENAI_API_KEY (required)
+  - GEMINI_API_KEY (required for Gemini-based features, optional)

 ## Installation